beerlington/beerlington.github.com/_posts/2014-06-15-history-of-a-four-year-old-ruby-gem.markdown

 At a time when my favorite gems were getting more and more bloated ([ahem](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md)), I wanted to simplify.
 I cut out features such as built-in Formtastic support, and reduced the DSL to a single model declaration.
 I even declined pull requests adding new features I didn't want, despite the hard work that people put into their code.
 Telling someone why their idea sucks in a courteous way is not always easy.

 I made the mistake of releasing 2.0 too soon and was not happy with the results.
 I ended up cutting even more out and releasing 3.0 three months later.
-I take [semantic versioning](http://semver.org/) seriously, but was not experienced enough to know when I was satisfied with the results.
+I take [semantic versioning](http://semver.org/) seriously, and was not experienced enough to know when I was satisfied with the functionality.

 ## The Latter Days